Justintime50/justinpaulhammond/legacy/README.md

 # Legacy Site Setup

+There are other sites contained in this legacy folder that are no longer live such as `music`, `silverwolfgames`, and `wedding`.

 ## Blog Deployment

 If deploying this site with the `/blog` subdirectory, **do not** deploy the `laraview` container, only the `laraview-db` container.